leoEspin/training-k8s-intro/README.md

 Open a web browser to the `EXTERNAL-IP` created for your `Service`.

 ### Perform a rolling update
-In a separate window, run the following command to continuously request the `/hello` endpoint of your joker app:
+In a separate window, run the following command to continuously request the `hello` request handler of your joker app:
 ```sh
 # for Mac/Linux
 while true; do curl <EXTERNAL-IP>; echo ''; sleep 1; done